-Facility managers are responsible for keeping facilities humming along smoothly.
+Facility managers are responsible for keeping integrated facilities management humming along smoothly.
 It’s a job that requires day-to-day oversight and the ability to adapt to changing facility needs.
 But more than that, FMs need the foresight to engage in facility planning.

 What is the meaning of facility planning?
 It’s more than just keeping up with the demands of the workplace.
 Facility planning is about staying ahead of them.
 With a forward-looking mindset, facility managers can maximize space, improve the workplace experience, and keep costs low.
 It all starts by observing current trends and pinpointing the pivotal workplace needs.